sonic-net/sonic-pipelines/scripts/code-owners/HLD-WORKFLOW.md

 ## Overview

 The CodeOwners Generator analyzes Git repositories to determine code ownership based on commit history and contributor activity.
-It uses the GitHub API to gather information about contributors and their commit patterns, then generates CODEOWNERS files that assign ownership to repository folders based on actual contribution data.
+It uses the GitHub API to gather information about contributors and their commit patterns, then generates CODEOWNERS files that assigns ownership to repository folders based on actual contribution data.

 ### Key Features
 - **Automatic Contributor Discovery**: Identifies and resolves contributors from Git history